PFTL/website_articles/tips/04_multiprocessing_windows_linux.md

 Finishing simple func
 ```

-This is exactly what we were expecting.
-Let's simply go to the core of the problem at hand, let's see how this code behaves:
+The output is what we were expecting.
+Let's go to the core of the problem at hand by studying how this code behaves:

 ```python
 import multiprocessing as mp